Bachelor- and Master-projects

 In this project, you will implement new computer control software in Python building on established concepts and hardware in our labs.
 This will combine device control, graphical user interface and network communication to automate the running of complex quantum optics setups.

-What you will learn: Advanced programming (in Python), experiment control & data acquisition hardware,f iber handling & testing, ...
+What you will learn: Advanced programming (in Python), experiment control & data acquisition hardware, ...

 experiment_control.jpg